AndreaMav/arcade-Batocera_CRT2025/README.md

 # es-arcade-batocera_CRT2025
-ES-Theme for Batocera, designed and written for use on arcade crt monitors 15 Khz after a few years, i changed system. i recently started using batocera from pc on a crt arcade cabinet. so i decided to create a new version of my theme. revised and corrected the code. improved and with various new features and improvements. here is the list of systems already supported.
+ES-Theme for Batocera, designed and written for use on arcade CRT monitors 15 Khz.
+After a few years, I changed system.
+I recently started using batocera from pc on a crt arcade cabinet.
+So i decided to create a new version of my theme.
+Revised and corrected the code.
+Improved and with various new features and improvements.
+Here is the list of systems already supported.
 If you have any requests ask.
 Thanks.
 Here you can find the systems already supported and integrated for use with emulationstation:
 - 3ds
 - 3do